Privacy Policy

 3. Legal basis for processing personal data

-When you supply any personal information to us, we have legal obligations towards you in the way we use it.
 We will always ensure that whenever personal data processed, industry standards and legal requirements are maintained.

 The table below describes the various forms of personal data we collect and the lawful basis for processing this data.
 We have processes in place to make sure that only those people in our organisation who need to access your data can do so.
 Several data elements are collected for multiple purposes, as the table below shows.